beaucronin/beaucronin.github.io/index.md

 ---

+I am a technologist, an autodidact, a synthesizer, and a popularizer.
+I am always learning, and I tend to get restless once I have relied on any one skill for too long.
+I counteract my urge to move on by occasionally dedicating myself to longer projects that demand deeper knowledge - such as my PhD, or the book I am writing now.
+I have a hard time being interested in jobs that lend themselves to neat descriptions or titles.
+I am suspicious of mansplaining, and I can be dismissive of fields that are well enough defined and understood to allow for the arrogance of comfortable mastery.
+Myself, I'm pretty much always confused and overwhelmed.

+I enjoy drawing connections between ideas from different fields, and I am attracted to projects that benefit from a wide range of experience.
+I am energized when I can act as the bridge between different sensibilities and personality types, and I am cursed by an instinct to assume others’ point of view.
+I am wary of cut-and-dry, emotionally satisfying solutions to difficult problems, but I’m pretty ruthless about ignoring the details that specialists often (rightly) find important.

+In the past, I have been fixated on finding my one true calling - the single effort or subject that I could devote myself to completely and make into my life’s work.
+Recently, I have started to embrace my wandering nature, and I am shifting my focus more time-bounded projects, including an emphasis on bringing some fraction of them to a satisfying conclusion.

+Here's a bit on my messy journey, still very much in progress.
+It's in chronological order, since it's a story in progress, rather than a triumphant march of progress leading to This One Moment.
+The skills listed in each section were important at the time, but many of them have faded; the lessons, I hope, are more enduring.

 # College - UC Berkeley 1996-2000

 I knew I wanted to try and understand intelligence, and I bounced from neurology to cognitive science to, eventually, computer science.
 My AI class was a huge disappointment, since it was all symbols and planning.
 The neural nets class I took with Jerry Feldman was something else entirely - it was the first time I saw computers do something surprising.

+Skills & topics:

+* General computer science: architecture, data structures, algorithms

 # FrameNet 2000-2003